harrytran998/NodeJs-Restful-API-Sequelize-Jwt-MySQL/README.md

-# Building a Restful CRUD API with Node.js, Express and MariaDB
+# Building a Restful API with Node.js, Express, Json Web Token, Sequelize and MariaDB

-We’ll be building a RESTful CRUD (Create, Retrieve, Update, Delete) API with Node.js, Express and MariaDB.
+We’ll be building a RESTful (Create, Retrieve, Update, Delete) API with Node.js, Express, Json Web Token, Sequelize and MariaDB.
 We’ll use MySQL for interacting with the database.

-### Firstly, you connect with MariaDb, then you must create database
+## Firstly, you connect with MariaDb, then you must create database

 ```mysql
 create database test